AdobeDocs/experience-manager-screens.en/help/user-guide/authoring-data-triggers.md

 ---
 title: Authoring with Data Triggers
-seo-title: Authoring with Data Triggers
-description: Follow this page to learn how to author with data triggers.
+description: Learn more about how to author with data triggers in an AEM Screens channel.
 feature: Authoring Screens
 role: Admin, Developer
 level: Intermediate